-In D.10-06-034 (RDRR Settlement Decision), the Commission adopted a settlement in which CAISO enabled RDRR bids to be available for dispatch before CAISO emergency measures are engaged.213 In D.18-11-029, affirming the RDRR settlement, we clarified the appropriate dispatch order under CAISO's (now defunct) Alert, Warning, Emergency (AWE) system.214
+In D.10-06-034 (RDRR Settlement Decision), the Commission adopted a settlement in which CAISO enabled RDRR bids to be available for dispatch before CAISO emergency measures are engaged.212 In D.18-11-029, affirming the RDRR settlement, we clarified the appropriate dispatch order under CAISO's (now defunct) Alert, Warning, Emergency (AWE) system.213 resource should be deployed before non-RA emergency resources in order to qualify for RA.214

 Here, the Commission is faced with a similar question of when and how to appropriately dispatch RDRR.
 Due to the transition from the AWE system to NERC's EEA protocols, clarification is warranted as to what stage in the EEA sequence RDRR should be deployed.
-Based on the rationale articulated in D.10-06-034 and affirmed in D.18-11-029, we maintain that RDRR as a reliability resource should be deployed before non-RA emergency resources in order to qualify for RA.215
+Based on the rationale articulated in D.10-06-034 and affirmed in D.18-11-029, we maintain that RDRR as a reliability

 Under CAISO's current operating procedures, RDRR is characterized as an emergency-triggered resource, and as such can only be enabled into the market during EEA 1.
 When RDRR is dispatched according to conditions in the real-time market, CAISO therefore must escalate its grid emergency status to EEA 2 pursuant to its interpretation of NERC protocols.
 This dispatch practice is inconsistent with the Commission's principle that RDRR should be available before non-RA emergency resources in order to qualify for RA.
-To provide consistency between the Commission's established principle for RDRR and
+To provide consistency between the Commission's established principle for RDRR and CAISO's dispatch practices, the Commission clarifies that CAISO should be allowed to use RDRR, as an RA resource, for economic or exceptional dispatch upon the declaration of a day-of EEA Watch (or when a day-ahead EEA Watch persists in the day-of).
+We note that this is consistent with part of Energy Division's proposal to align the trigger to a day-of EEA Watch as a condition of RA-eligibility, which is supported by CAISO.